 And you know it's going to be one of those sounds that no one else will ever hear and after hours of me going, "No, wait, shhhh!
 Just listen.
 Keep driving.
 JUST KEEP DRIVING!
 FUCKING LISTEN!" and Marc looking at me as though all of that Zumba! might have twirled my brain in the wrong direction, I'll go insane and jam a nail clipper in his eye.

-something.
+Having said that, I have to do something.
 I can't go on like this.
 The upshot is that I'm pretty sure a WEEEEEEEEHAAAAAAAHHHH! sound isn't indicative of something morbidly wrong, but it's like I'm driving around with a clown committing suicide underneath my steering wheel.
 Would a clown do that?
 Because they shouldn't.